shazm12/safe-ns/README.md

 1. Compress very high resolution images for saving cost.😅
 2. Improve blurry ,very low res and darker images using OpenCV.
+3. Improve contours, edges and sharpness of objects in images for better recognition.

 ## Reference